Type U 5 submarine

-Type U 5 was a class of U-boats built during World War I by the Kaiserliche Marine.
+Type U 5 was a class of four gasoline-powered U-boats built between 1908 and 1911 which served in the Imperial German Navy during World War I. The class was the earliest U-boat type to see active service during the war.
+(Note: Earlier classes of boat saw service only as training boats during the war.)
+All four of the boats were lost within 14 months of war breaking out.

 Design

 Type U 5s had an overall length of 57.30 m The boats' beam was 5.60 m, the draught was 3.55 m.
 The boats displaced 505 t when surfaced and 636 t when submerged.

 Type U 5s were fitted with two Körting 6-cylinder and two 8-cylinder two-stroke paraffin engines with a total of 900 PS for use on the surface and two SSW double-acting electric motors with a total of 760 kW for underwater use.
 These engines powered two shafts, which gave the boats a top surface speed of 13.4 kn, and 10.2 kn when submerged.
 Cruising range was 3300 nmi at 9 kn on the surface and 55 nmi at 5 kn submerged.
 Constructional diving depth (Note: Constructional diving depth had a safety factor of 2.5, which meant that crushing depth was 2.5 times construction diving depth.) was 50 m.

 The U-boats were armed with four 45 cm torpedo tubes, two fitted in the bow and two in the stern, and carried six torpedoes.
 The boats' complement was 4 officers and 24 enlisted men.

 Type U 5 U-boats were the first U-boats to be equipped with a radiotelegraphy station.
-This station had a range of 30 nmi between U-boats and double that distanc towards shore stations.
+This station had a range of 30 nmi between U-boats and double that distance towards shore stations.
 Two aerial masts were installed on the deck, which could be lowered from inside the boat.
-A crude Underwater telegraph consisting of a bell with a clapper activated by compressed air, was also introduced with the Type U 5s, but this system was not satisfactory.
+A crude underwater telegraph consisting of a bell with a clapper activated by compressed air, was also introduced with the Type U 5s, but this system was not deemed satisfactory.